nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `delete-s INDEX`

 * Deletes the seller at the specified `INDEX`.
 The index refers to the index number shown in the displayed seller list.
-The index **must be a positive whole number** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ within the size of the displayed seller list.
 * The displayed list refers to the seller list shown after a `list-b`, `sort-b` or `find-b` was previously executed.

 Examples: